Sa4dUs/sa4dus.github.io/_posts/2025-08-25-gsoc2025-final-report.md

 Here, some details must be noted:
 - The dummy body of the differentiated function is later replaced by an Enzyme call at the LLVM level.
 - The dummy body is a bit hacky; although it works, it suggests that there could be a better way to do it.
 The `::core::hint::black_box(...)` calls are mainly there to mark items as used.
-The last one ensures the function has the right return type so it does not cause errors during early syntax analysis. `black_box` tells the compiler to be maximally pessimistic, preventing most optimizations.
+The last one ensures the function has the right return type so it does not cause errors during type analysis. `black_box` tells the compiler to be maximally pessimistic, preventing most optimizations.
 This allow the function to survive until lowering without breaking.

 To solve this, we introduced an `autodiff` intrinsic defined as:
 ```rust